 - Name and Name

 - No Celebrities Were Harmed: There are a pair of murderers in Series Three that are quite clearly modelled on Real Life serial killers Fred and Rose West.
-Their daughter seems to be based on the West's daughter Anne Marie Davis.
+Their daughter seems to be loosely based on the West's daughter Anne Marie Davis.

 - Noodle Incident: Why do Julie Dodson and Kevin hate each other?
 It is implied he was originally in her syndicate, and made a mistake, or series of mistakes, however we never find out what.